 The production steps are otherwise the same as for other types of cheddar, following the hard cheese process.
 The curds are cut, stirred and scalded to temperatures around 38-42°C to remove moisture.
 The whey is drained and the piles of curd are cut into blocks which are turned and stacked (cheddared) to drain more whey from the curds as they acidify.
 Once the target acidity is reached, the curds are milled and salted before moulding and pressing.
 The cheese is often cut into wedges and slices to help the flavour better penetrate during the cold smoking process.

-Eating Smoked Cheddar at Christmas
+Eating Smoked Cheddar

 Smoked cheddar is everything you want from a cheese in winter, sensuously smoky, buttery and calling out to consumed by a log fire.
 It works equally well in a tart alongside hot-smoked salmon, the perfect dish for those ‘in between’ days.